Ncookiez/snowball-stats/README.md

 ---

-If you encounter any RPC errors, wait 5 minutes before trying again, or change the RPC on `config.js`.
+If you encounter any RPC errors, wait a minute before trying again, or change the RPCs listed on `config.js`.